RS2G: Data-Driven Scene-Graph Extraction and Embedding for Robust Autonomous Perception and Scenario Understanding: Related Works

-Two common forms of transfer learning are \textit{inductive} transfer learning and \textit{transductive} transfer learning \cite{zhuang2020comprehensive}.
-Inductive transfer learning involves learning a general set of rules from the source domain (e.g., training a supervised learning model) before applying them to the test domain.
-In contrast, transductive transfer learning utilizes some knowledge of the test domain distribution so that characteristics of the source and test domain distributions can be used to adapt the model.
-This work focuses on the inductive case, which more closely aligns with typical autonomous system use cases (e.g., training ML models using processed/simulated data and testing them in diverse real-world settings).
-In \cite{zhang2021learning}, inductive transfer learning between a CNN-based motion prediction model trained on pedestrian/vehicle trajectories to a model trained on cyclist trajectories is evaluated.
-The authors find that transferring knowledge from pedestrian motion predictors improves the performance of the cyclist motion predictor.
-In \cite{lamm2020vehicle}, authors propose transferring knowledge from semi-supervised models using contrastive learning and teacher-student methods to improve trajectory prediction performance. \cite{maqueda2018event} evaluates transfer learning from traditional camera models to event camera models for steering angle prediction.
-Similarly, \cite{akhauri2021improving} transfers spatio-temporal features and uses salient data augmentation to improve sim-to-real transfer performance.
-Performance improvements are shown for steering angle prediction and collision detection.
-More recently, \cite{yu2021scene} demonstrated that graph-based scene modeling improves Sim2Real transfer performance compared to CNN-based methods.
-Still, this approach remains constrained by the domain-specific rules used for graph extraction, as illustrated in Figure \ref{fig:motiv}.
-This limitation can impact the model's ability to adapt to different domains.
+Generalizing a trained model to unseen real-world scenarios without substantial performance degradation remains a critical challenge in autonomous driving.
+The term \textit{Sim2Real} describes the capability of a robotic system to transfer knowledge gained from simulation environments to real-world applications \cite{hofer2021sim2real}.
+Existing approaches addressing the transfer learning challenge can be mainly categorized as \textit{inductive} transfer learning and \textit{transductive} transfer learning \cite{niu2020decade}.
+Inductive transfer learning involves learning a general set of rules from the source domain, e.g., training a supervised learning model, and applying them to the test domain.
+In contrast, transductive transfer learning utilizes some knowledge of the test domain to adapt a model trained in the source domain.
+Our work focuses on the inductive case as it better aligns with typical autonomous system applications, i.e., training machine learning (ML) models with processed or simulated data and testing them in diverse real-world settings.
+Several prior studies have leveraged inductive transfer learning to enhance model generalization capabilities.~\cite{zhang2021learning} transfers a CNN-based motion prediction model trained on pedestrian/vehicle trajectories to cyclist trajectories, and demonstrates that transferring knowledge from pedestrian motion prediction improves the performance of the cyclist motion prediction.~\cite{lamm2020vehicle} transfers knowledge from semi-supervised models with contrastive learning and teacher-student methods to improve trajectory prediction performance, and~\cite{maqueda2018event} evaluates transfer learning from traditional camera models to event camera models for steering angle prediction.~\cite{akhauri2021improving} transfers spatio-temporal features and uses salient data augmentation for better Sim2Real transfer performance in steering angle prediction and collision detection.
+More recently,~\cite{yu2021scene} demonstrates that graph-based scene modeling improves Sim2Real transfer performance compared to CNN-based methods, while its domain-specific graph extraction rules can limit the model's adaptivity across domains.